intervene-EU-H2020/GxE_SESDisease/README.md

 7. Line 189 - specify the location you want to save the model 1a output.
 - Output file is "&#42;_INTERVENE_Occupation_CoxPH_model1a_Coeffs.txt"

-### Model 1b PRS effect, without Educational Attainment as the socioeconomic index
+### Model 1b PGS effect, without Educational Attainment as the socioeconomic index
-Run [CoxPHmodel1b_EducationalAttainment.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/CoxModels/CoxPHmodel1b_EducationalAttainment.R) to run the Cox proportional hazard models with age at disease onset as timescale, with the trait-specific PRS, sex (except for prostate and breast cancer), the first 10 genetic PCs, and birth decade as covariates.
+Run [CoxPHmodel1b_EducationalAttainment.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/CoxModels/CoxPHmodel1b_EducationalAttainment.R) to run the Cox proportional hazard models with age at disease onset as timescale, with the trait-specific PGS, sex (except for prostate and breast cancer), the first 10 genetic PCs, and birth decade as covariates.
 Please make the following adjustments:
 1. Line 51 - if you're running this on a single core or a Rstudio session with automatic multi-threading, you can choose to out-command this line
 2. Line 54 - replace with the name of your biobank (don't include spaces in the biobank name)
 3. Line 63 - specify file location + filename